BlockchainCommons/sweeptool-cli/README.md

 ### _by [Gorazd Kovacic](https://www.github.com/gorazdko) and [Christopher Allen](https://www.github.com/ChristopherA)_

-Tool for sweeping bitcoin based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) and [Uniform Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
+Tool for sweeping bitcoin based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) (bdk) and [Uniform Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
 Funds can be swept either to an address or to another output descriptor by preserving the number of UTXOs.

+Sweeptool connects to an Electrum server hosted by Blockstream or an Esplora server of your choice and synchronizes the list of transactions received and available UTXOs.
+Based on this information sweeptool produces a PSBT which can be signed by an offline signing device.

 ## Status - Late Alpha